The Empire Builder to Glacier National Park: A Scenic Train Journey Awaits

 Here’s what naturalist John Muir had to say about Glacier National Park when trying to explain how vital it was: “Give a month at least to this precious reserve.”
 Of course, he was right.
 A visit merits at least four days.
 This remarkable place is not one that you rush through to experience.

 From the Observation Car, take a panoramic window facing seat and watch the incredible scenery go by.
-When it’s time to eat, join your fellow riders for a meal in the Dining Car.
 Upgrade to a Bedroom or Roomette accommodation and experience a whole new level of comfort onboard.
 Let the rhythm of the train lull you into a restful sleep.
-As you get closer to the park, learn more about the areas you pass from National Park Service volunteers who come onboard as part of the Trails & Rails Program.
+As you get closer to the park, learn more about the areas you pass from National Park Service volunteers.
 Enjoy as they share stories of the history and folklore of the area.

 Once the train arrives at the East Glacier, Montana station, it’s just a short distance (less than a mile) from the historic Glacier Park Lodge.
 The impressive lodge is actually modeled after a Swiss chalet and features western charm, a heated outdoor swimming pool, and a nine-hole golf course, and of course, spectacular views of the surrounding scenery.
 All of the park’s lodges were originally developed as major stops along the Great Northern Railroad.
 Even if you don’t stay in one of them, it’s still a fun experience to check out their lobbies, porches, and gift shops.